-Why this startup chose to offer its independent contractors healthcare
+Why this startup chose to help its independent contractors get healthcare

 The gig economy has a dark side.
 Sure, you can be your own boss!
 Make your hours!
 Work from home!
 It’s all great until you, say, break your arm and don’t have healthcare to get it fixed.
 But healthcare is a tricky proposition for gig economy companies because, after all, it costs employers a lot of money.

-Maella Gavet, who is chief operating officer at the real estate brokerage platform, Compass, has 7,000 agents who are part of the service as independent contractors.
+Maelle Gavet, who is chief operating officer at the real estate brokerage platform, Compass, has 7,000 agents who are part of the service as independent contractors.
 She likens her company to the Airbnb or Lyft of real estate.
 But this week, on stage at Fast Company’s Innovation Festival, she detailed a major new initiative for Compass.
-It will provide healthcare with Cigna to all of its contractor agents across 13 states.
+It will provide the option to purchase healthcare through our HR provider, to all of its contractor agents across 13 states.

 “When you’re an independent contractor in the U.S., it touches many industries, life is hard.
 It’s hard for you to get any financing from your bank.
 They’re asking for documents and guarantees you can’t offer,” she said on stage.
 “We’ve been told this story in the media that it’s amazing to have this new gig economy.
 I think we need to remember that the gig economy creates a segment of the population that’s not supported by the same network and services that traditional workers have.”

-Note: Corrections: This article has been updated to correct the spelling of Gavet’s name and reflect the fact that the company is not providing the health care itself.